canteen-man/MobileNet-SSD-Focal-loss/README.md

 A pre training model is provided here，the voc 07 +12  _iter_20000 caffemodel.

-Of course, you need to change some files，such as makefile。
+Of course, you need to change some files，such as Makefile.config。